-If you chose to keep Medicare A&B as your insurance coverage and have selected a Medigap plan to go with it to take care of all 27115892_lthe gaps in financial coverage, you need to be aware of the two different ways you can receive an increase in your monthly premium.
+If you chose to keep Medicare A&B as your insurance coverage and have selected a Medigap plan to go with it to take care of all the gaps in financial coverage, you need to be aware of the two different ways you can receive an increase in your monthly premium.
 The first way you could receive an increase is simply by having a birthday.
 As you age, most carriers have a birthday chart of increases by age that is located in your benefits booklet you were sent, when you received your proof of coverage card.
 This is usually pretty straightforward.

 The second way to receive an increase is when the carrier has their annual review by the State Department of Insurance (DOI).
 This review focuses on the funding of the Medigap plan.
 The carriers’ plans are required to be 100% funded.
 The DOI reviews how much money is coming into the fund via monthly premiums being paid by members on the plan.
 For example, cash into the fund.
 The DOI then examines claims being paid out of the Medigap fund.
 For example, cash out of the fund.
 Next the DOI reviews the excess money being held in the fund for future claims.
 Now this is where it gets interesting, as these carriers are insurance companies; they don’t just sit on the pile of money, they invest it.